nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_problems.md

   </tr>
 </table>

-Reference to the resource for the practitioner who recorded the problem.
+Reference to the profile for the practitioner who recorded the Problem.

 ### note ###